EDGECAM Bridges The Skills Gap For WFEL

 WFEL also manufactures the modular Dry Support Bridge, designed originally for the U.S. Army, which can support vehicles weighing up to 120 tonnes across 46 metres.
 Built by a team of just eight soldiers, a crane picks up the heavy pieces of the bridge which are then fed through a framework and underneath a supporting beam to the far side.
 Each bridge module measures 6 x 4.3 metres and weighs 4.5 tonnes.
 Once all the modules are in place the bridge is lowered and the beam retracted.
 The bridge is ready for traffic within 90 minutes of the first vehicle arriving.

 WFEL have recently invested in a Matsuura horizontal twin pallet machine to replace three conventional machines which cut steel connecting jaws for the DSB.
-Jaws for the MGB are cut from a special aluminium alloy that returns to a high proportion of its original tensile strength over a period of time after welding.
-“Edgecam is ideal for producing aluminium components on CNC machines, which were previously scooped out using a traditional side and face cutter.”
+Jaws for the MGB are cut from a special aluminum alloy that returns to a high proportion of its original tensile strength over a period of time after welding.
+“EDGECAM is ideal for producing aluminum components on CNC machines, which were previously scooped out using a traditional side and face cutter.”

 Regarded as a classic piece of British engineering, the Medium Girder Bridge, along with the Dry Support Bridge, and WFEL’s third system – the Air Portable Ferry Bridge – have all been successfully used in Iraq, and are currently proving their worth in Afghanistan.
 They can be effectively deployed in all types of terrain and weather conditions.
 Sales and Marketing Director Max Houghton says as well as their military application, countries in potential natural disaster zones view them as a ‘national investment’ or insurance policy.
 “In areas where bridges could be destroyed in earthquakes or washed away, they have an emergency and disaster relief bridging system which they can deploy immediately for vehicles to get supplies to the people who need them.”